 Cremation has already taken place as per Dad’s wishes.
 Friends will be received at the V.J.
 McGillivray Funeral Home, 16 Reserve Street, Glace Bay, NS on Saturday, June 20, 2020 from 10:00am until the time of the service at 12:00pm.
 Interment to follow at St. Joseph’s Holy Family Cemetery, Glace Bay, NS.

 Memorial donations to the St.Joseph’s Holy Family Cemetery or the Glace Bay Food Bank would be appreciated by the family.

-To send flowers to L. Hartley Slade - CD (RET)'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L. Hartley Slade - CD (RET), please visit our floral store.